All Episodes

 I wasn't abducted or anything.

-I didn't lose any time, at least that I can recollect, but it was just so strange.
+I didn't lose any time, at least that I can recollect.

-I felt a mixture of excitement and fear inside, is what I felt.
+I felt a mixture of excitement and fear inside is what I felt.

-So, I don't know what to make of what happened to you, to be honest with you, but we do live in really strange times with a lot of things that are going on, kind of like I talked about in the first half hour.
+So I don't know what to make of what happened to you, to be honest with you, but we do live in really strange times with a lot of things that are going on, kind of like I talked about in the first half hour.

-And so, almost nothing would surprise me.
+And so almost nothing would surprise me.

 But I appreciate your rendering that experience.

-Okay, well, that's not the only experience.
+Okay, well, that's not the old experience.

 I mean, we're out here, you know, day and night.

-I know.
+And I know.

-Right now, I'm listening on XM Radio.
+Right now, I'm listening on XM radio.

 She goes to bed every night with you, and I'm almost jealous.

-Well, that phone call held together, that's perhaps a good sign.
+That's perhaps a good sign.

 I'm whacking things here.